mumez/RediStick/doc/Stream.md

 inactive: 483547)
 ```

-The statistics information shows that consumerA('CA') has the pending entry.
+The statistics information shows that consumerA(named 'CA') has the pending entry.

 ```Smalltalk
 consumerA allPendings.